OUR PARISH HISTORY

 The book further describes the area as being ‘rich in coals, freestone and other minerals, with coalfields chiefly worked by drifts from Escomb and Witton Park and is sparsely populated……’.
 Further confirmation of this broad picture of our parish can also to be found in the ‘History of Durham’ by Mackenzie and Ross published in 1834 where it states: ‘Etherley Parish is a hamlet of scattered houses, having a colliery, school, three public houses and a few tradesmen……’ Early statistics taken from the 1851 census list the population as comprising of 482 males and 479 females inhabiting 214 dwellings.
 At that time, surprisingly, there were a total of 30 uninhabited dwellings within the Parish.

-Etherley Parish today has around 2500 inhabitants with all dwellings having piped water, bathrooms and inside toilets.
-Not so very along ago, fifty years in fact, the picture was very different with a parish population of 1835 - over 40 dwellings without piped water, 365 dwellings using outside toilets and a staggering 405 dwellings with no bathroom.
+Etherley Parish today has around 2000 inhabitants with all dwellings having piped water, bathrooms and inside toilets.
+Not so very along ago, fifty years in fact, the picture was very different with a parish population of 1835 slightly under todays numbers - over 40 dwellings without piped water, 365 dwellings using outside toilets and a staggering 405 dwellings with no bathroom.

 Etherley in the 1800's

 Today English Heritage has categorised Etherley Incline as an ancient monument and as such is protected.
-The Incline is designated as a public footpath and from Low Etherley to Greenfields makes a pleasant area for walking.
+The Incline is designated as a public footpath and from Phoenix Row to Low Etherley and onto Greenfields makes a pleasant area for walking.
 It is, however, fascinating to remember that Etherley was linked to a momentous and historical event in the development of rail travel in the country.

 The Mining Years